 - If the hardware has a special functionality unit, we would want to expose that, even if it introduces non orthogonal operations in the IR.
 For example, it’s common to see fused multiply-add operations in addition to the common separate multiply and add operations in GPU IRs.

 - In SPIR-V, a module would declare all the needed capabilities first; that information can be deduced by running analysis on the IR.
 So it’s duplicated information.
-But it saves effort for the GPU driver compiler as it can reject a module upfront once seeing it uses some capability that isn’t supported by the GPU.
+But it saves effort for the GPU driver compiler as it does not need to perform such analysis during runtime, thus improving runtime efficiency.

 - For retaining high level information, if the original input is low level enough (like C), then we have nothing to do but to raise the levels, like performing auto vectorization on scalar source code.